 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24-hour emergency number.

-If the matter relates to criminal issues, contact the local police.
-There is no national emergency number in the DRC.
+There's no national emergency number in the DRC.

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
+For complaints relating to tourism services or products, contact your service provider directly.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-Embassy of Canada, Kinshasa, DRC
+Embassy of Canada, Kinshasa

 17 Avenue Pumbu